 In addition, the center offers visitors information about local and state attractions and events as well as free coffee and clean restrooms.

 The Oklahoma Tourist Information Center/Welcome Center in Midwest City is opened 7 days a week, except for Thanksgiving and Christmas day.
-For more information, call (405) 739-8232, or firstname.lastname@example.org.
+Hours are from 8:30 am to 5 pm Monday through Saturday and Sunday from noon to 5 pm.
+For more information, call (405) 739-8232, or email@example.com.